robolibs/optinum/README.md

 - **POD-compatible** - Easy serialization for ROS2 message passing
 - **Deterministic** - Predictable performance for control loops

 Built on top of [datapod](https://codeberg.org/robolibs/datapod) for POD data ownership.
+Uses `on::` as short namespace alias (enabled by default in examples/tests via `-DSHORT_NAMESPACE`).

 ### Architecture